OpenSciViz/cloud/cs_checklist.md

   ## 07. Once launched, the VM life-cycle is somewhat independent of the cloudstack services.

-    Stopping the hypervisor agent and/or the managment server does not stop the VMs.
-VMs can be be shutdown or rebootedor destroyed and expunged from the GUI, and as mentioned above if necessary via virsh commands.
-Note that libvirtd dynamically inserts new VM routing rules in iptables, but doe not persist the rules to /etc.
+    Stopping the hypervisor agent and/or the managment server does NOT stop the VMs.
+VMs can be be shutdown or rebooted or destroyed and expunged from the GUI, and as mentioned above if necessary via virsh commands.
+Note that libvirtd dynamically inserts new VM routing rules in iptables, but does not persist the rules to /etc.
     If one restarts iptables with the VMs still running, but without first saving/persisting their iptable entries, connectivity may be lost.
 Rebooting the VMs should induce libvirtd to (re)create the iptable rules for the (NAT and masquerade, etc).
 But it is recommended to manually persisit the iptables rules after